Two Weeks of Activities - Posted Daily - Grades 6–9 - Free - Starts June 14

 - Engineering Design and Innovation

-Each week, participants can access 2–3 hours per day of engaging activities including:
+Each week, participants will access 2–3 hours per day of engaging activities including:

 - Interactive Mini-Lessons

 All materials, including videos and detailed activity plans, are accessible from this webpage.